 Everything I had learned and knew previously had revolved around the recommended food pyramid, and I was a bit of a rookie to say the least when it came down to getting everything I needed from plant foods alone.
 It occurred to me that if somebody like me could come across these problems whilst eating a plant based diet AND training hard, then anybody could.

 So if you’re thinking of changing to (or are already on) a plant based or vegan diet; and especially if you’re a regular exerciser, then you should learn from my mistakes and read this article as you may find it of benefit.
 The fact is, yes, it is totally possible to get everything you need from plants – totally possible -amino acids and all, but you WILL need to be extra vigilant about your macronutrient intake when you’re putting intense stress on your body through exercise.
 Much more vigilant than a plant based eater who does nothing, that’s for sure.

 What are Macronutrients?

-Macronutrients are nutrients required in large amounts in your diet, and they are made up of protein, carbohydrates and fats.
-When you are plant based or vegan you will need to make sure you are obtaining correct amounts of these from your plant foods alone.
+Macronutrients are nutrients required in large amounts in your diet and they are made up of protein, carbohydrate and fats.
+When you are plant based (or vegan) you will need to make sure you are obtaining correct amounts of these from your plant foods alone.

-Usually your carbohydrate and fat requirements will be just as easily met on a whole foods plant based diet than any other diet, but the truth is when it comes to protein some may struggle to get enough through plants.
-Protein is abundant in animal sources such as meat, fish, poultry, eggs and all dairy products.
+Usually your carbohydrate and fat requirements will be just as easily met on a whole foods plant based diet than any other diet, but the truth is, when it comes to protein some may struggle to get enough through plants alone.
+Protein is abundant in animal sources such as meat, fish, poultry, eggs, and all dairy products.
 Take these abundant sources away and you need to find adequate replacements such as the ones outlined in this post.